pawarpa/NYC-Motor-Vehicle-Collision/README.md

 number of discrepancies.
 e.
 Driver_License_Jurisdiction format was maintained with a two-character format and invalid inputs such as Special characters, for example “-“, "PA'", etc., were corrected or replaced with “Invalid Input”.
-5. Data Visualization: I used charts, graphs, and maps to represent the findings, understand patterns and trends in the dataset.

 ## Questions Answered
 - How Many Car Accidents Are There in NYC Every Year?